Application Process

 Interview Process

 Interviews for the 2024-2025 season will be virtual in accordance with Association of American Medical Colleges (AAMC) and Association of Academic Physiatrists (AAP) recommendations.
-Interviews are expected to be on Monday afternoons in November 2024 through January 2025 , on our web-based interview software, Thalamus (technology requirements from Thalamus are available here).
+Interviews will be held on Monday afternoons in November 2024 through January 2025 , on our web-based interview software, Thalamus (technology requirements from Thalamus are available here).

 If you require any special accommodations for interview, please notify our program coordinator, Kathy Brown, via e-mail.